basho/riak_kv/docs/NextGenREPL.md

 - Assign a priority to the replication event depending on what prompted the replication (e.g. highest priority to real-time events received from co-ordinator vnodes).

-- Add the reference to the tail of the every matching queue based on priority.
+- Add the reference to the tail of the __every__ matching queue based on priority.
 Each queue is configured to either match `any` replication event, no events (using the configuration `block_rtq`), or a subset of events (using either a bucket `type` filter or a `bucket` filter).

 In order to replicate the object, it must now be fetched from the queue by a sink.
 A sink-side cluster should have multiple consumers, on multiple nodes, consuming form each node in the source-side cluster.
 These workers are handed work items by the `riak_kv_replrtq_src`, with the IP/Port of a remote node and the name of a queue to consume from - and the worker should initiate a `fetch` to that destination on receipt of such a work item.

-One receipt of the `fetch` request the source node should:
+On receipt of the `fetch` request the source node should:

 - Initiate a `riak_kv_get_fsm`, passing `{queuename, QueueName}` in place of `{Bucket, Key}`.